zackp30/abgilpqt.github.io/index.html.md

     * If you don't know what pronouns to use, please use [gender neutral ones.](http://en.wikipedia.org/wiki/Gender-specific_and_gender-neutral_pronouns#Alternatives_to_generic_he)
     * See also [our pronouns.](https://etherpad.fr/p/pronouns_abgilpqt+)
     * This also includes words like "guy", "man", "bro" and others like them.
-    * But according to DICTIONARY they are gender neutral.
+    * According to the dictionary they are gender neutral.
         * Are masculinity and being male gender neutral and default for everyone?
-* Do not be racist, albeist, anti-ABGILPQT+, classist, sexist, …
+* Do not be racist, albeist, anti-ABGILPQT+, classist, sexist etc.
     * In case you don't agree with this, please leave this channel and [freenode until you agree their policies too.](http://freenode.net/policy.shtml#offtopic)
 * Don't log this channel publicly.

 ## Getting help

-In case there is an channel emergency (abusive user, spammer…, there are several ways to get help.
+In case there is a channel emergency (abusive user, spammer etc.), there are several ways to get help.

 * PM or highlight someone who is opped or on the access list which you